 Wings

 The wing assembly is very straight forward.
-The horns are supplied separately, this gives you the opportunity to use commercial LDS systems if you wish.
-Zhou will now be supplying 8 clevises per model, this gives you the option to use the raised horns supplied with an LDS system if you wish.
+The horns are supplied separately, this gives you the opportunity to use commercial LDS systems or the horns provided wish.
+I generally use servorahmen LDS systems but The choice is yours.

 I have used 2 and 3mm clevises with the supplied horns in the past- they all work very well.
 I know that I am getting old in my build techniques.
 If you use clevises rather than LDS, it is likely that you will need to grind some of the clevis off to help it move freely- this is normal.
 Once the servos and horns are in place.
 Measure the distance so that the push rods are made up to the correct length.